Socrates said, “The unexamined life is not worth living.” And I do enjoy living. I imagine you do, too.

 The Well-Examined Life.
-(With Timestamp.)
+(A Timeline.)

 8:30- 9:00 – Complete more thorough prep-work for gynecological appointment than for most recent date night.